loginom/loginom-help-en-omegat/data/processors/transformation/calc/javascript.md

 return result;
 ```

-It is possible to use references to other *Calculator* fields or variables created in the expressions list, including the new ones. Через промежуточное выражение с типом Переменный можно передать массив. Ко входным Переменным можно обращаться через объект `this.Var.`.
+It is possible to use references to other *Calculator* fields or variables created in the expressions list, including the new ones.
+It is possible to transfer an array via intermediate value of the Variable type.
+It is possible to access the input Variables via `this.Var.` object.

 > **Note:** It is possible to use references to the expressions calculated earlier in the expression, namely, the expressions that are higher in the list of expressions.
 Consequently, incorrect list item position can cause a mistake.